trampgeek/jobe/README.md

 own memory.
 1. Add 'getLanguages' to simpletest.py and testsubmit.py.

-### Version 1.3.5+ 12 June 2017
+### Version 1.3.5+ 16 June 2017

  1. Improve installer to handle installation on servers with less permissive access rights than Ubuntu 16.04.
  1. Delete any files created in /tmp, /var/tmp, /run/lock and /var/crash
     on completion of a run.
+ 1. Limit maximum CPU time for any one Jobe to 30 secs (config constant).

-Thanks Kai-Cheung Leung for these additions.
+Thanks Kai-Cheung Leung for the first two of those additions.

 Richard